2019 Canadian Soccer League season: Summary

-SC Waterloo, and Serbian White Eagles both strengthened their core veteran squad with additional imports from the Western Balkans.
+SC Waterloo and Serbian White Eagles both strengthened their core veteran squad with additional imports from the Western Balkans.
 Throughout the majority of the season, the White Eagles held the third position, but a series of defeats late in the season allowed Waterloo to briefly secure the position until finishing fourth with a higher differential in scoring.
-Waterloo managed to hold the highly contested third position from Serbia three times throughout the season, and after winning six of its last seven games usurped the position permanently until the final match of the season with Ukraine United firmly securing the spot.
-Both Waterloo, and Serbia competed in the postseason with the former reaching the second round, and the latter facing an earlier departure in the first round respectively.
+Waterloo managed to hold the highly contested third position from Serbia three times throughout the season, and after winning six of its last seven games, usurped the position permanently until the final match of the season, with Ukraine United firmly securing the spot.
+Both Waterloo and Serbia competed in the postseason, with the former reaching the second round and the latter facing an earlier departure in the first round, respectively.

-The final three playoff berths contended among CSC Mississauga, Hamilton City SC, and Kingsman SC.
-Kingsman SC an expansion franchise held the sixth position for the majority of the season and enjoyed the benefit of acquiring seasoned imports from FC Vorkuta.
-After battling Kingsman for the sixth position Hamilton managed to steal the spot in the final stages of the regular season campaign.
+The final three playoff berths were contested among CSC Mississauga, Hamilton City, and Kingsman SC.
+Kingsman SC, an expansion franchise, held the sixth position for the majority of the season and enjoyed the benefit of acquiring seasoned imports from FC Vorkuta.
+After battling Kingsman for the sixth position, Hamilton managed to steal the spot in the final stages of the regular season campaign.
 The town north of Vaughan accomplished a major upset in the postseason after handing Vorkuta its first defeat of the season.
-Subsequently, Kingsman was eliminated in the second round to Scarborough.
+Subsequently, Kingsman was eliminated in the second round by Scarborough.
 CSC Mississauga continued its focus on player development but followed the standard of the league's dominant clubs by attracting some foreign talent to remain competitive.
-Its efforts were effective as the franchise secured its first playoff berth by finishing seventh with a higher goal differential from Kingsman.
+Its efforts were effective as the franchise secured its first playoff berth by finishing seventh with a higher goal differential than Kingsman.

 While the two remaining clubs were Brantford Galaxy, and SC Real Mississauga finishing in the tenth, and ninth positions.
 Brantford retained their veterans for the season, but struggled in making an impact and primarily was situated at the bottom of the standings the entire season.
 Real Mississauga produced a similar result as Brantford finishing just three points ahead in the standings.